BenLowe2003/Ringmind-cpp/README.md

 # Ringmind-cpp
 2025 codebase for RingMind.
 The speculative astrophysics project about self organising planetary rings.
-This is a interdisciplinary arts-humanities-science project lead by [Bronislaw Szerszynski](https://www.lancaster.ac.uk/sociology/people/bronislaw-szerszynski).
+This is a interdisciplinary arts-humanities-science project led by [Bronislaw Szerszynski](https://www.lancaster.ac.uk/sociology/people/bronislaw-szerszynski).

 #### Authors